bsorrentino/bsorrentino/_draft/SwiftUI-Use-Native-SearchBar-Widget-for-iOS-tvOS.md

 }
 ```

-##### Got a UIView from SwiftUI View
+##### 2. Got a UIView from SwiftUI View

-Since it is not possible maps a SwiftUI View to an `UIView` we have to use `UIHostingController` that is able to create a `UIViewController` from a SwiftUI View and then we can got a UIView from it and adding them as sub view to the `SearchBarViewController` hierarchy.
+Since it is not possible maps a SwiftUI View to an `UIView` we have to use `UIHostingController` that is able to create a `UIViewController` from a SwiftUI View then we can got a UIView and adding it as sub view to the `SearchBarViewController` views hierarchy.

 ```Swift
 override func viewDidLoad() {